gavinkendall/autoscreen/readme.txt

 - Evening start time, evening end time, and evening value ... so that (depending on the time of day) your tag's value would be replaced by the value defined for morning, afternoon, or evening given the associated time range.

+You can use tags in the morning, afternoon, and evening fields of a "Time of Day" tag.
+For example, you could have %hour%, %minute%, and %second% tags in any of the fields if you need to customize your filename pattern even further!

+A special type of date/time format tag called a date/time format function tag (or just "date/time tag function") can be used to define a certain amount of time either behind or ahead the current time.

+A date/time function tag is specified by a date/time part (year, month, day, hour, minute, or second), an operator (either "-" or "+"), and the amount of time applied.
+For example ...
+{year-1}       for last year
+{day-1}        for yesterday
+{day+1}        for tomorrow
+{month-2}      for 2 months ago
+{hour+6}       for 6 hours ahead